Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Abstract

 \section{Abstract}

-Fast Phase Logic (FPL) is a novel digital superconductor electronic (SCE) logic family specifically designed to address critical challenges in state-of-the-art SCE, such as low device density and integration levels.
-The FPL family improves circuit performance by employing various Josephson junction (JJ) structures, including high-$J_c$ self-shunted 0-JJ stacks, $\pi$-JJs, and 0/$\pi$-JJ stacks.
-FPL utilizes 0- and $\pi$-JJs to replace the bulky geometric inductors required in single flux quantum (SFQ) logic families like RSFQ.
-The proposed FPL family can deliver up to two orders of magnitude improvement in integration density over RSFQ logic with a five-fold reduction in the bias current requirements.
-Circuit performance is enhanced with reduced latency and increased throughput.
-Furthermore, the FPL family provides a higher output voltage level and higher impedance, which better match those of CMOS circuits.
-The much smaller flux storage loops in FPL greatly reduce susceptibility to trapped flux and crosstalk.
-Advancements in fabrication processes that would further benefit FPL implementation include the use of NbTiN-based JJs with higher critical current density and fabrication temperature range up to 400~$^\circ$C, or the use of stacked JJ structures.
-The resulting increased density makes very large-scale integration (VLSI) more practical.
-The FPL family has the potential to significantly advance SCE technology.
-Near-term applications are envisioned in accelerator cores for signal processing and artificial intelligence, with long-term potential in supercomputing applications.
-The advantages of FPL were demonstrated through an architectural study of a fast Fourier transform (FFT) circuit, comparing it with CMOS and SFQ technologies.
+Fast phase logic (FPL) is a novel digital superconductor electronic (SCE) logic family that employs multiple junction types, including switching 0-Josephson junctions (0-JJs), non-switching 0-JJ stacks, and $\pi$-JJs.
+FPL enables flexible, automatable cell layouts, faster pulse propagation, reduced bias current via phase-shifting $\pi$-JJs, and minimized inductive loops, thereby reducing susceptibility to trapped flux and crosstalk.
+A fabrication process to support FPL is proposed.
+NbTiN superconductors offer small grain sizes, smooth surfaces, and thermal stability up to 400~$^\circ$C, while high-$J_c$, self-shunted JJs enable compact devices.
+AlN dielectrics provide good crystal matching to NbTiN, improving superconducting properties.
+Projections indicate that FPL, combined with the proposed process, can achieve a two-order-of-magnitude increase in integration density over conventional RSFQ logic and a five-fold reduction in supply current.
+The increased density reduces latency and improves computational throughput, while NbTiN-based devices provide higher output voltage and impedance, improving compatibility with CMOS circuits.
+Further fabrication advancements, such as higher-$J_c$ NbTiN-based JJs, higher processing temperatures, and stacked JJ structures, could enhance FPL implementation and scalability toward very large-scale integration (VLSI).
+FPL has the potential to significantly advance SCE technology, with near-term applications in accelerator cores for signal processing and artificial intelligence, and long-term potential in supercomputing.
+Its advantages are evaluated through an architectural study of a fast Fourier transform (FFT) circuit, with comparisons to CMOS and SFQ technologies.

 {\it Keywords}: Superconductor, Josephson junction, phase logic, interconnect, VLSI\\

 \ioptwocol